A man holding a violin standing in a brick corridor with archways and hanging light fixtures.

 Michael Smith

 Growing up, I was blessed to be surrounded by the warmth and joy of a large, close-knit family.
 Our home wasn’t much, but it was always filled with laughter, stories, and the comforting aroma of homemade meals.
-At the heart of it all were my grandparents, whose love and guidance shaped me into the person I am today.
+At the heart of it all were my grandparents - instilling in me the values, discipline, and encouragement that ultimately led me to be the person I am today.

-I have the honor of performing on a violin made in Florence, Italy, by Giovanni Battista Gabrielli in 1765.
+While I have the honor of performing on a few fine violins, my favorite was made in Florence, Italy, by Giovanni Battista Gabrielli in 1765.